CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 ### Obtaining IDL

-IDL, the interactive data language, can be obtaned from L3Harris Geospatial.
+IDL, the interactive data language, can be obtained from NV5.
 A free "Virtual Machine" provides runtime support, which can be used for most GeoPIXE functionality by executing the SAV files.

 However, some advanced methods, such as parallel processing of large data-sets such as Maia blog data,